 Rodney has successfully defended publisher defendants in litigation ranging from an antitrust lawsuit brought under the Robinson‑Patman Act to more routine breach of contract claims.

-Rodney and his wife of almost 35 years, Cindy, have three children.
-The two eldest are graduates of Austin College and the University of Texas at Austin, respectively.
-The youngest is studying (Rodney hopes) at the University of Texas in Austin.
+Rodney and his wife of 36 years, Cindy, have three children.
+One is a graduate of Austin College and the other two both graduated from the University of Texas at Austin.
 Rodney is an avid sports fan and political junkie.
 These experiences have taught him -- on numerous occasions -- how to deal with defeat.
 Rodney is a very proud and active member of Royal Lane Baptist Church, where he currently serves as Chairman of the Finance Committee.
 For a number of years, Rodney has been actively involved in mental health care issues, addressing the needs of the homeless, and in the provision of pro bono legal services to the poor, although not as active as he would like to be.
 Although a long time Dallas resident, Rodney still does -- and always will -- consider Longview, Texas, to be his home and his alma mater, Pine Tree High School, to be hallowed ground.
 He credits his numerous summer jobs growing up in East Texas (working in a steel mill, baling hay, laying asphalt, life guarding, and loading beverage trucks) with motivating him to get an education so he can work in a tall building in an air-conditioned office and do what he loves to do – practice law.